 Murray scores 39 as Nuggets rout Grizzlies 131-114

-MEMPHIS, Tenn.
-(AP) — Jamal Murray rebounded from a poor shooting night with a season-best 39 points and the Denver Nuggets dominated Memphis in the second quarter en route to a 131-114 victory over the Grizzlies on Sunday.
+Murray added eight assists with no turnovers on the night, while connecting on 14 of 24 shots, including 7 of 12 from 3-point range.
+Murray didn’t play in the fourth quarter after Denver held a 108-80 lead after three.

+“I had a feeling he was going to come out not only being aggressive, but shooting the ball at a high level,” Nuggets coach Michael Malone said.
+“He’s too good of a shooter to continue shooting the way he had been recently.”

 Paul Millsap had 23 points and Juancho Hernangomez finished with 15.
-Jeremi Grant added 12 points as Denver won for the sixth time in the last seven, scoring a season high in points.
+Jerami Grant added 12 points as Denver won for the sixth time in the last seven, scoring a season high in points.

 Jaren Jackson Jr. led Memphis with 22 points, including a career-high five 3-pointers.
 Jonas Valanciunas had 16 points and 10 rebounds.
 Brandon Clarke finished with 19 points, including 10 in the fourth quarter when the game was out of reach.